Disc brake: Design

 The development of disc-type brakes began in England in the 1890s.
-In 1902, the Lanchester Motor Company designed brakes that looked and operated in a similar way to a modern disc-brake system even though the disc was thin and a cable activated the brake pad.
+In 1902, the Lanchester Motor Company designed brakes that looked and operated similarly to a modern disc-brake system even though the disc was thin and a cable activated the brake pad.
 Other designs were not practical or widely available in cars for another 60 years.
-Successful application began in airplanes before World War II, and even the German Tiger tank was fitted with discs in 1942.
-After the war, technological progress began to arrive in 1949, with caliper-type four-wheel disc brakes on the Crosley line, and a Chrysler non-caliper type.
-In the 1950s, there was a critical demonstration of superiority at the 1953 24 Hours of Le Mans race, which required braking from high speeds several times per lap.
+Successful application began in airplanes before World War II.
+The German Tiger tank was fitted with discs in 1942.
+After the war, technological progress began in 1949, with caliper-type four-wheel disc brakes on the Crosley line and a Chrysler non-caliper type.
+In the 1950s, there was a demonstration of superiority at the 1953 24 Hours of Le Mans race, which required braking from high speeds several times per lap.
 The Jaguar racing team won, using disc brake-equipped cars, with much of the credit being given to the brakes' superior performance over rivals equipped with drum brakes.
-Mass production began with the 1949–1950 inclusion in all Crosley production, with sustained mass production beginning in 1955 Citroën DS.
+Mass production began with the 1949–1950 inclusion in all Crosley production, with sustained mass production starting in 1955 Citroën DS.

-Compared to drum brakes, disc brakes offer better-stopping performance because the disc is more readily cooled.
-As a consequence discs are less prone to the brake fade caused when brake components overheat.
+Disc brakes offer better stopping performance than drum brakes because the disc is more readily cooled.
+Consequently, discs are less prone to the brake fade caused when brake components overheat.
 Disc brakes also recover more quickly from immersion (wet brakes are less effective than dry ones).

 Most drum brake designs have at least one leading shoe, which gives a servo-effect.
-By contrast, a disc brake has no self-servo effect and its braking force is always proportional to the pressure placed on the brake pad by the braking system via any brake servo, braking pedal, or lever.
+By contrast, a disc brake has no self-servo effect, and its braking force is always proportional to the pressure placed on the brake pad by the braking system via any brake servo, brake pedal, or lever.
 This tends to give the driver a better "feel" and helps to avoid impending lockup.
-Drums are also prone to "bell mouthing" and trap worn lining material within the assembly, both causes of various braking problems.
+Drums are also prone to "bell mouthing" and trap worn lining material within the assembly, causing various braking problems.

-The disc is usually made of cast iron, but may in some cases be made of composites such as reinforced carbon–carbon or ceramic matrix composites.
-This is connected to the wheel and/or the axle.
+The disc is usually made of cast iron.
+In some cases, it may be made of composites such as reinforced carbon–carbon or ceramic matrix composites.
+This is connected to the wheel and the axle.
 To slow down the wheel, friction material in the form of brake pads, mounted on the brake caliper, is forced mechanically, hydraulically, pneumatically, or electromagnetically against both sides of the disc.
 Friction causes the disc and attached wheel to slow or stop.